The GORUCK Bullet (15L) – Our Review

 On the outside, the front zipper opens and shuts with ease while the top handle makes it easy to grab and toss in the car.
 The internal webbing pocket/meshed pocket serves as simple separator while the internal pocket (which most people will use for their laptop or for a ruck plate) is adequate, but never seems to fully secure the item placed within it.

-As much as I don’t use the Bullet as my edc bag, I trust it’s construction enough to accommodate my (sorta) expensive computers.
+As much as I don’t use the Bullet as my EDC bag, I trust it’s construction enough to accommodate my (sorta) expensive computers.

 The Bullet’s outer materials feel lighter than other GORUCK bags…mainly because they are lighter.
 The 500D CORDURA is a lighter material than some of the 1000D Cordura bags.
 Despite this, it still feels rather durable and resistant.